 Logistics and Registration.
 Cost for the three-days intensives varies depending on location (see event pages) and is typically around $450 USD.
 Unless otherwise specified the work is not residential.
 Participants who travel for intensives arrange their own accommodations.
 There are spaces for scholarship/reduced cost and payment plans to keep the work accessible.
 If you need financial assistance to join, please see the specific event page for details.
 If you would like to help us keep this work accessible or if you have enjoyed financial assistance previously and now wish to extend this others, please consider a donation to our scholarship fund.

 Since 2005 the founder of this approach to ancestral healing, Dr. Daniel Foor, has guided over 125 multi-day intensives.
 In recent years Daniel has begun training other practitioners to co-lead the intensives.
-Be assured that anyone doing so has Daniel’s full backing and brings their specifically excellent gifts and style to the work.
+Be assured that anyone doing so has full organizational backing and brings their specifically excellent gifts and style to the work.